jasonhand/academic-kickstart/content/post/understanding-measurements-of-reliability/index.md

 Thus, most of the time, you should measure at the point that most accurately reflects the customer’s experience.

-(Placeholder: SLI demo video here?
-Or create an exercise?)

 ## Service Level Objectives

 Now you know how to measure reliability using SLIs, but the ratios and